 Anna Birch.
 Photo by Cora James.

 Performance Studies is an interdisciplinary field and a relatively new discipline.
 The subject revolves around performance in a variety of contexts and usually outside the theatre building.
-Anthropology, archaeology and psychology are some of the subjects that are often referred to in Performance Studies research and projects.
+Anthropology, archaeology and psychology are some of the subjects that are referred to in Performance Studies research and projects.
 In my own work, I applied Performance Studies theories and approaches as a director working in site-specific theatre and film.
 My company Fragments & Monuments uncovers hidden histories, working in carefully chosen sites to make site-specific performance.
 A film is made during the performance and projected onto the site itself at a follow up event.
 I am interested in what happens when performance is taken out of the theatre building and I use film to extend the life of the performance event.

 In my keynote, I plan to introduce the body of knowledge called Performance Studies and follow up with you in our workshops.
 I will share some varied case studies and offer practical and useful advice for you to apply to your own work.